 What’s Wrong With Honey?

 I’m sure you’ve heard the debate about whether or not honey is vegan.
-Just in case you’re still not sure, let me help you.
-Honey is NOT vegan—it’s an animal product.
-All animals, including bees, exist for their own purposes– they are not ours to exploit and manipulate for profit.
+Just in case you’re still not sure, let us help you.
+Honey is NOT vegan—it comes from an exploited animal.
+All animals, including bees, exist for their own purposes, and they aren’t ours to exploit and manipulate for profit.

 Here are the top seven reasons why you should avoid honey:

-1. Bees are factory-farmed animals, just like chickens, pigs, and cows are.
+1. Bees suffer on factory farms, just like chickens, pigs, and cows.

 2. Bees are injured in the process of collecting honey.

 Bee farmers can be careless when obtaining honey, and the wings and legs of these little creatures are often ripped off in the process. 😢 In addition, farmers may cut off the queen bee’s wings to make sure that she can’t leave the hive.

 Bees, flies, beetles, and other insects play an essential role in pollinating plants, which is necessary for plant reproduction.
 Commercially imported honeybees take habitat and food away from native pollinators and put them in danger of extinction. 🌻

 Honey helps bees get through the winter, as it’s made with specific nutrients that are essential for their survival. 🍯

 Bees are being exploited so that large organizations can profit from their honey. 💰